peacecorps/realtrack-android/README.md

 #### Features

-* Streamlined interface
+* Streamlined and clean interface
-* Spreadsheet reports emailed to user on demand
 * Daily/weekly reminders to record data for activities
 * Quickly record participations without a reminder
+* Spreadsheet reports emailed to user on demand
-* Review and change participation details from within the app
+* Review and change participation details from within app
-* Sign-in sheets with digital signatures for event participants
+* Sign-in sheets with finger-drawn signatures for event participants
-* Signatures collected can be exported to PDF
+* PDF export of signatures that can be emailed as proof of participant involvement

 #### Notes for Users
 RealTrack conceptualizes a PCVs data tracking in terms of the following hierarchy (from high-level to low):